anormalperson8/Birthday/README.md

 Planned aspects for Birthday Eevee has officially been done.
 This bot remembers birthdays of user in a Discord server, and announces on that day!

-The bot also comes with an echo function, and a moderator-induced emoji reacting.
+The bot also comes with an echo function, and a moderator-induced emoji reaction command.

 #### Version 1.0.1 (Minor Update)
 - Command for upcoming birthdays has been added.